theTwist84/DarkLoader/README.md

 1. Hook Console for command access.
 2. Hook into Scripts Engine To call scripts.
 3. etc anything else that might be needed.
+4. Get the game running without using a modified DLL.

 ### TODO